New writers are desperate.↑§

 So what if Inkitt did publish it themselves?
 You get 50% of their earnings on the book.
 That’s better than anything you’ll get from any publishers.
 Something even more amazing is that they don’t even put your book up for sale, like in the case of Erin Swan.

 If worst comes to worst you could put your work on Amazon yourself and earn 70%.

 Do I Keep My Rights?↑§

 Let’s say you win a contest and get Inkitt’s publishing deal (the great 50% of $0 one).

 You're sipping coffee from your Inkitt mug and jotting down creative ideas in your Inkitt notepad, but you’re worried about your rights as a creator being violated.

 Inkitt claims you keep all of your rights.

 But you know how Inkitt put up your story on Amazon?
 And how publishers need the English-language right to publish a book in the English language?

-I have a pretty good idea that you are “specially promoted” when they throw your book on Amazon, quickly giving themselves the rights to your work.
+I have a pretty good idea that they “specially promote” you before they throw your book on Amazon.

 I don’t think they understand copyright.